phoenicyan/phoenicyan.github.io/_posts/2025-09-14-sql_transpiler.md

     - EOI ()
 ```

-Then I slightly modified the grammar to treat ``;`` as special symbol that separates statements, and introduced the Keyword rule that can tell me which statement type is used:
+Then I slightly modified the grammar to treat ``;`` as a special symbol that separates statements, and introduced the Keyword rule that can tell me which statement type is used:
 ```
 Statements <- EOS* (Statement EOS)* Statement?
 EOI